ZipArchive/ZipArchive/Readme.markdown

 * Appending to zip files
 * Zipping files
 * Zipping NSData with a filename
-* Works in ARC and non-ARC projects

 ## Adding to your project

-1. Add `SSZipArchive.h`, `SSZipArchive.m`, and `minizip` to your project.
+1. Add the `SSZipArchive` folder to your project.
 2. Add the `libz` library to your target

-You don't need to do anything regarding ARC.
-SSZipArchive will detect if you're not using ARC and add the required memory management code.
+SSZipArchive requires ARC.

 ## Usage